darksilenxe/GoOTX/README.md

 ## Disclaimer

-I had a little help from ChatGPT, but that only after months of trial and error.
+I had a little help from ChatGPT, but that's only after months of trial and error.

 ## How to use the application